Debian Mirrors Hierarchy

 See deb.d.o trace file and cdn-aws.deb.d.o trace file.

-(Thanks to Philipp Kern for the heads up here.)
+(Thanks to Philipp Kern for the heads up here.
+The Mastodon thread has bunch of other interesting details.)

 pettersson-ng.d.o / cdimage.d.o (SE) ---> to the world